Twostap/SRcalculator/README.md

 The calculator is currently a prototype and may undergo changes that could affect the reliability/consistency of results.

 It has not been validated or tested and the results may not accurately reflect real-word KS projects.
-The results may be useful for planning or for the purposes of demonstrating the amount of screening/data extraction time required for KS projects.
+The results may be useful for planning or for the purposes of demonstrating the amount of screening/data extraction time required for KS projects.  <br><br>

 SOURCES OF DATA: